 If your orthopaedic injury was caused by an accident that was not your fault, you should consider filing an orthopaedic injury claim for compensation.
-While compensation can’t make up for your pain, suffering and trauma, it can help ease the financial burden on you and your family.
+While compensation can’t make up for your pain, suffering, and trauma, it can help ease the financial burden you may have on you and your family.

 What Is An Orthopaedic Injury